canonical/lxd/doc/reference/devices_unix_block.md

 It supports hotplugging.
 ```

-Unix block devices make the specified block device appear as a device in the instance (under `/dev`).
+Unix block devices make the specified block device appear as a device in the container (under `/dev`).
 You can read from the device and write to it.

 ## Device options